mathias-grau/MedReport/README.md

 ```bash
 huggingface-cli whoami
 ```
-to check if a token is already saved on your machine. [https://huggingface.co/settings/tokens](Hugging Face Token)
+to check if a token is already saved on your machine.
+[Hugging Face Token](https://huggingface.co/settings/tokens)

-Then one need to apply for permission to download Llama directly on HF website : [https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct](Llama-3.2-3B-Instruct)
+Then one need to apply for permission to download Llama directly on HF website : [Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct)

 Then one need to edit the permissions of the token to be able to download llama after getting granted the access